FelixRizzolli/plex-leon/README.md

 ## Sample data

 This repository includes a `data/` directory with illustrative entries you can use for quick trials with `--dry-run`.
+Inside `data/library-c/` you'll see the categorization folders used for movies:
+- `better-resolution/`
+- `greater-filesize/`
+- `to-delete/`

 ## Exit code and logs

 - Returns `0` on normal completion.
+- Returns `2` if required external tools are missing (preflight check fails).
-- Prints the number of discovered IDs in library-b, each move/skip decision, and a final summary.
+- Prints the number of discovered IDs in library-b, detailed DECISION lines for eligible items (including resolution and size of A vs B), and a final summary.

 ## Development